dfsp-spirit/regfusionr/README.md

 ## Limitations

 * When projecting volume data to the surface, currently only the 'linear' interpolation method is implemented (which uses trilinear interpolation from the `oce` package).
-The 'nearest' method, which is required to project labels or atlases, is not available yet.
+This method is suitable for continuous data.
+The 'nearest' method, which is required to project labels or atlases (categorical data represented by integers), is not available yet.
 If you know an R function that does it, please let me know.
 * Some parts I don't need myself (like Colin27 coordinates to fsaverage vertex mapping) are not yet implemented.
 Please open an issue if you need them and I will do it.